sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 > Designed for: **cache**

 I'm starting from the third place and also from the oldest database in the ranking (initial release in 2003).
-Memcached is not exactly a database since it's main feature is auto deleting data.
-Think of it as a huge, fixed size, cache with auto deletion of items based on a FIFO.
-All items are stored in the memory, and there is no way to persist it (but let's face it: there is no sense for persistance if the database can delete the data at any time).
+Memcached is not exactly a database since its main feature involves auto deleting data.
+Think of it as a massive, fixed size in memory cache.
+When there is no more memory available Memcached will remove the oldest values until it frees enough memory to store the new value.
+Memcached doesn't have any option of persistence to disc, but let's face it: there is no sense for persistence if the database can delete the data at any time.

 Since Memcached is a cache store it has some limits on key and value sizes:

 - key: up to 250 bytes
 - value: up to 1MB

+Let's look at the must and should ave
 ### Must-haves:

-- [ ] **ability to reliably persist data** - Memcached will auto delete the oldest data, so this point is out.
-Also we are talking about a database that stores everything in memory, so let's not call it *reliable persistance*.
+- [ ] **ability to reliably persist data** - Memcached will auto delete the oldest data, and we are talking about a database that stores everything in memory, so let's not call it *reliable persistence*.
 - [x] **ability to reliably retrieve data** - If the data wasn't deleted it will be returned.
 - [ ] **ability to delete data** - This is a cache and it takes care of deleting.